yeoman/yeoman.io/app/authoring/index.md

 ### Adding our own functionality

-Every method added to the prototype is run, once the generator is called--and usually in sequence.
+Every method added to the prototype is run once the generator is called--and usually in sequence.
 But, as we'll see in the next section, some special method names will trigger a specific run order.

 Let's add some methods: